GeekAnnoyed/web_magic/README.md

 # web_magic
-semi auto setup nginx web server, php and so on
+guided  setup nginx web server, php and so on